jabamaus/jaba/README.md

   validation and also to sort using casecmp
 - resolve issues around sorting with mixed type elements
 - Add an init callback to definitions?
-- Make sure only one globals can be created
 - Add wildcard validation to dir property
-- Allow jaba.input.json/jaba.output.json to be configured in jdl file
 - jdl_exclude system

 - Think about a 'configure' system.
 Eg could have a configure block eg for ruby jaba file it might be